 Headteachers can apply by sending their CV with professional references, showing evidence of how professional background and experience meet the Standard for Headship.
 Please send this to firstname.lastname@example.org with the subject line ‘Standard for Headship’.

-Applications are initially assessed by a member of the Education team to ensure the above have been evidenced and that the specific areas within the Standard for Headship have all been included.
-Applicants may then be invited to attend a GTC Scotland Headship panel to discuss their application.
+Applications are initially assessed by members of the Education team to ensure the above have been evidenced and that the specific areas within the Standard for Headship have all been included.
+Applicants may then be invited to attend a GTC Scotland Headship professional interview to discuss their application.